Certificates: Create and Manage SSL Certificates

 View a table of pending requests for third-party-signed certificates.
 Click a certificate request name to view details.

-The detail view also provides the request data you will give your preferred certificate authority when requesting a signed certificate.
+The detail view also provides the request data you give your preferred certificate authority when requesting a signed certificate.

 Note: If you are renewing a certificate, use the same certificate Request Data that was used for the original certificate.